-The Division of Geriatric Medicine and Aging at NewYork-Presbyterian/The Allen Hospital and Columbia University College of Physicians and Surgeons provides older adults with medical, functional, cognitive, and psychosocial care, and other support services necessary to promote optimum health in later years.
+The Division of Geriatric Medicine and Aging at NewYork-Presbyterian Allen Hospital provides older adults with medical, functional, cognitive, and psychosocial care, as well as other support services to promote optimum health in later years.
 We also provide support for the caregivers of older adults.

 Our interdisciplinary team includes fellowship-trained board-certified geriatricians, as well as nurse practitioners, social workers, and others who specialize in the care of frailer, older adults.
-We also collaborate with subspecialty physicians and other clinicians to offer comprehensive interdisciplinary care.
-The Allen Hospital's geriatric medicine clinicians are specialty-trained in issues of aging, including:
+We also collaborate with subspecialty physicians and other clinicians to offer comprehensive care.

 Patients in our practice requiring hospitalization are admitted to the Geriatrics Inpatient Service, where care is directed by our team of doctors, nurse practitioners, and social workers.
 This assures that important information about each patient's care is available and transmitted appropriately at the time of admission and discharge.
 We work closely with other staff to care for each patient.
 A major goal of the geriatric team is to prevent or minimize common problems in hospitalized older adults and to define the goals of care.

-This interdisciplinary geriatrics consultation service is available to older inpatients on any nursing unit at The Allen Hospital.
 Many vulnerable elderly patients admitted to the hospital by either subspecialty or primary care physicians have specific geriatric issues.
+The Geriatric Consultation Service is available for older inpatients on any nursing unit at Allen Hospital.
 Geriatrics clinicians involved in the consultation service are able to address issues common in the elderly, such as incontinence, hospital-induced delirium, dizziness, dementia, polypharmacy (use of multiple medications by a patient), falls, sleep disorders, elder abuse, palliative care, and discharge planning.

 One goal of the Division of Geriatric Medicine and Aging is to foster geriatric education among members of the healthcare field, as well as in the community.
-Our educational programs teach physicians, Columbia University medical students, and other clinicians, as well as people in the community, about evidence-based and compassionate ways to care for older adults.
+Through our educational programs, we teach physicians, Columbia University medical students, and other clinicians, as well as people in the community, about evidence-based and compassionate ways to care for older adults.

-Our Geriatric Medicine physicians are also on the staff of NewYork-Presbyterian/Columbia University Medical Center, one of the country's major academic medical centers.
+Our Geriatric Medicine physicians are also on the staff of NewYork-Presbyterian Columbia, one of the country's major medical centers.
 In addition, each of our physicians is a member of the highly regarded ColumbiaDoctors faculty practice.
-This means that patients experience the level of exceptional care expected from NewYork-Presbyterian in a personal and accessible environment.
+You can experience the level of exceptional care expected from NewYork-Presbyterian in a personal and accessible environment.

 Geriatric Medicine and Aging